excelsior-oss/excelsior-jet-maven-plugin/README.md

 #### Supported Tomcat versions
 Excelsior JET 11 supports Apache Tomcat 5.0.x (starting from version 5.0.1), 5.5.x, 6.0.x,
 and 7.0.x up to version 7.0.62.
-The next version of Excelsior JET will support Tomcat 8 and Tomcat 7.0.63+ versions.
+Excelsior JET 11.3 adds support for Tomcat 8.0 and Tomcat 7.0.63+ versions.
-For now, please stick to Tomcat 7.0.62 or earlier.

 #### Usage
 The plugin will treat your Maven project as a Tomcat Web application project if its `<packaging>` type is `war`.